 I posted this picture of Reed Howard’s backswing position before and after I worked with him.
-Actually both pictures are a result of our work together and we finally refined it into the “after” you see in the picture.
+Both images are a result of our work together, and we finally refined it into the “after” you see in the picture.

-You can see the obvious differences in the club position at the top of the swing.
+You can see the distinct differences in the club position at the top of the swing.
 But I want you to pay particular attention to the body position that is creating this.
-On the before picture on the left, you can see a large space between Reeds legs and his trail leg is locked out and straight.
+On the before picture on the left, you can see a large space between Reed’s legs and his trail leg is locked out and straight.
 There is also a large gap between his arms at the top of the swing.
-While many of you would say that he looks good at the top there is a significant amount of rotation created by the straight trail leg.
-This causes him to lean into his lead knee and his head (tilt of spine) would often move downward toward the ball.
+While many of you would say that he looks right at the top, there is a significant amount of rotation created by the straight trail leg.
+This causes him to lean into his first knee, and his head (tilt of spine) would often move downward toward the ball.

-For the sake of refining movement and always striving for the purity of technique we changed Reed’s position at the top of the backswing.
-This is a key area I focus on with Reed because if he hits the position of the backswing correctly, he is able to reach impact more efficiently.
+For the sake of refining movement and always striving for the purity of technique, we changed Reed’s position at the top of the backswing.
+This is a crucial area I focus on with Reed because if he hits the position of the backswing correctly, he can reach impact more efficiently.
 The key word is efficiency.
-The player who hits the ball consistently is the one who gets to the proper club position at impact regularly.
+The player who catches the ball consistently is the one who gets to the proper club position at effects regularly.
 This is why I refine the movement of the swing so precisely.

-When you refine your movement as Reed has, you achieve a more ideal club position.
+When you refine your movement as Reed has, you achieve an ideal club position.
 You can see that in Reed’s old position, the club face is also more closed (facing the sky).
-This is due partly from his lead hand position and mostly from lead arm rotation around his body.
+This is due partly from his lead hand position and mostly from first arm rotation around his body.

 Keep in mind that if there is a cause, there will be a compensatory effect.
-When I met reed his club position at the top was closed and he hit the ball very low.
+When I met reed, his club position at the top was closed, and he hit the ball very low.
 The first thing I asked him was “Do you always hit it that low.
-You can’t play the game hitting it that low unless every pin is in the center of the green.
+You can’t play the game running it that low unless every pin is in the center of the green.
 We need to change that.

-When you compare to Moe, you see how Reeds arm position is almost identical.
-The clubface is planed and the hand position at the top matches.
+When you compare to Moe, you see how Reed’s arm position is almost identical.
+The clubface is planned and the hand position at the top matches.